VenusCh001/HackHurricane_tinkerbell/README.md

 ## How AmbuTrack Addresses the Problem

-Currently, emergency calls involve manual coordination, leading to potential delays. **AmbuTrack** addresses this by providing a user-friendly platform for quick ambulance bookings, minimizing response time.
+Currently, emergency calls involve manual coordination, leading to potential delays. **AmbuTrack** addresses this by providing a user-friendly platform for quick ambulance bookings, minimizing response time and providing real time location tracking of ambulance drivers.

 ## Technical Challenges and Solutions